-Unfamiliar with wooden wick candles?
-Curious about how to use them?
-If you want to enjoy your wooden wick candles for hours to come, here are some simple tips to follow.
+Curious about wooden wick candle care?
+If you want to enjoy your wood wick candles for hours to come, here are some simple tips to follow.

 If you want your candles to burn cleanly and evenly, it's important to trim the wick before each use.
 Ideally, you should trim the wick to 1/4 inch.
 If the wick is too long, it will cause the candle to produce soot and smoke.
 To trim a wooden wick, you can use a wick trimmer or simply pinch off the burned end with your fingers (my personal favorite!).
 Once you've trimmed the wick, enjoy your candle and appreciate the clean, even burn!